DReichLab/cTools/README.md

 is OK here, it needn't be output from cascertain.

-A full parameter list of the parfile:
+A full parameter list of the parameter_file:

 | parameter       | description        |
 |-----------------|--------------------|